mtgjson/mtgjson-website/docs/file-models/deck/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### fileName
-> File name for the deck.
+> The file name for the deck.
 Combines the `name` and `code` fields to avoid namespace collisions.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.3.0`